Steyr HS .50

-The Steyr HS .50 and the Steyr HS .460 are single-shot anti materiel sniper rifles manufactured by Steyr Mannlicher and chambered in .50 BMG and .460 Steyr, respectively.
+The Steyr HS .50 and the Steyr HS .460 are single-shot anti-materiel rifles manufactured by Steyr Mannlicher and chambered in .50 BMG and .460 Steyr, respectively.
 Unlicensed variants of the HS.
-50 include the AM-50 Sayyad produced by Iran and the Golan S-01 produced by Syria.
+50 include the AM-50 Sayyad produced by Iran, the Golan S-01 produced by Syria and the Al-Ghoul rifle produced by the Al-Qassam Brigades.

 Design and features

 The Steyr HS .50 is a single-shot bolt-action rifle.
 It has no built-in magazine, and each round has to be loaded directly into the ejection port and is pushed into the chamber by the bolt.
 The fluted barrel is cold hammer-forged and has an effective range of up to 1,500 m.
 It has an adjustable bipod, a muzzle brake that reduces recoil significantly, and a Picatinny rail for the installation of various optics.

 The original Steyr HS-50 was designed by Heinrich Fortmeier, on behalf of Steyr Arms.

 Variants

 HS .460

-The HS .460 is chambered for the .460 Steyr round, developed for markets where ownership of the .50 BMG by private citizens is banned, but .46 rounds are not, such as California.
+The HS .460 is chambered for the .460 Steyr round, developed for markets where ownership of the .50 BMG by private citizens is banned but .46 caliber rounds are not, such as California.